legobridge/legobridge.github.io/_posts/2025-01-05-evaluating-deceptive-alignment.md

 Comparing this to Anthropic's results, we see a reversal in the proportion of responses in each category:

 ![Alignment Faking Graph.png]({{site.baseurl}}/images/Alignment Faking Graph.png)

+They see more true goal adherence than alignment faking, whereas I saw more alignment faking than true goal adherence.

 I believe this has much to do with me reversing the Alignment Polarity (discussed below) without retraining GPT-4o from scratch (with deceptive goals).